tyeborg/algorithms-quadtree-project/README.md

 ```

 ## Installation
-* Clone this repository by `git clone https://github.com/tyeborg/algorithms-quadtree-project.git`.
+Clone this repository by `git clone https://github.com/tyeborg/algorithms-quadtree-project.git`.

-  * Navigate to the `code` folder/change the working directory by entering the following in the command line: `cd code`.
-* Ensure `main.py` is in the current directory as `./uk_glx_open_retail_points_v20_202104.csv` and execute `python -u main.py` to run the program.
+Navigate to the `code` folder/change the working directory by entering the following in the command line: `cd code`.
+Ensure `main.py` is in the new working directory as `./uk_glx_open_retail_points_v20_202104.csv` and execute `python -u main.py` to run the program.

 ## Languages & Tools Utilized